nMM456/Phil_Swift_Discord/README.md

   - Other useless basic commands that are to irrelevant to list off as of now.

-After inputting your API key in server.py, run server.py and the bot should run.
-The osu! command will also need an api key to function!
+Add your keys to tokens.json to properly run the bot.